rsksmart/RSKIPs/IPs/RSKIP144.md

 There are several obstacles to parallelization.
 [RSKIP02](RSKIP02) and [RSKIP04](RSKIP04) explore different methods that worked prior the implementation of the Unitrie.
 This RSKIP proposes using a runtime method to partition the transaction set into threads similar to RSKIP04 but tailored for the Unitrie.

 Miners must specify a valid execution plan that is included in the block header.
 We propose a greedy algorithm that produces a satisfactory plan.
 In our algorithm, miners are forced to serialize transaction execution to create blocks.
 At the same time they execute the transactions, they discover runtime key-access overlaps between transactions and build an execution plan.
-Miners can also use alternative methods tu produce optimized schedules.
+Miners can also use alternative methods to produce optimized schedules.
 For a simpler overlap detection and to prevent DoS attacks, an additional part is added including all the transactions that could not be parallelized, that is executed after the execution of the parallel parts is completed.
 Once all transactions have been processed, the partition is created along with a schedule that determines which transactions belong in each part.

 Full nodes can use this schedule to split the transaction set and parallelize execution.